-As an assistant professor in the Folke Bernadotte Memorial Library at Gustavus, I teach students one-on-one at the reference desk, teach library instructionclasses and liaison with the Classics; Gender, Women & Sexuality Studies; Political Science; and Religion departments as well as the African Studies program.
-With special responsibilities in collections access, I undertake projects designed to better connect patrons to our collections, such as marketing library services and collections.
+As an associate professor in the Folke Bernadotte Memorial Library at Gustavus, I teach students one-on-one at the reference desk, teach library instruction classes and liaison with the Classics; Gender, Women & Sexuality Studies; Political Science; and Religion departments as well as the African Studies program.
+With special responsibilities in user experience, I undertake projects designed to better connect patrons with the library.
 I also serve on several library and campus-wide committees.

 My research interests include recreational reading on college campuses, the impact of ebooks on student research behavior, and the impact of a semester-long library lab on student research skills.
 Most recently I have become increasingly interested in issues of diversity within academic libraries and currently am studying diversity initiatives at national liberal arts college libraries.

 For more information about my work, please email me.

 “Reading, Risk, and Reality: College Students and Reading for Pleasure.” (co-author with Barbara Fister).
 College & Research Libraries, 72.5 (2011): 474-495.

 “Bigger is (Maybe) Better: Librarians’ Views of Interdisciplinary Databases.”
 Journal of Electronic Resources Librarianship.
 22.1/2 (2010): 65-80.

 “Assessing Integrated Library Components to Enhance Information Literacy in Political Science” (co-author with Christopher Gilbert).
 Collaborative Information Literacy Assessments.
 Eds.
 Thomas Mackey and Trudi Jacobson.
 New York: Neal-Schuman, 2010.

 “Using Assessment Data to Investigate Library Instruction for First Year Students.”
 Communications in Information Literacy.
 3.2 (2009): 181-192.